OrchardCMS/OrchardCore/src/docs/reference/modules/Resources/README.md

     ```

 !!! note
-    When using tag helpers in Razor you must take a direct reference to the `OrchardCore.ResourceManagement` nuget package in each theme or module that uses the tag helpers.
+    When using tag helpers in Razor, you must take a direct reference to the `OrchardCore.ResourceManagement` nuget package in each theme or module that uses the tag helpers.
 This is not required when using Liquid.

 ### Logging